hrcg/hrcg.github.io/content/post/set-up-new-web-env.md

 I recently installed a new HDD onto my machine.
 I wanted a fresh start, so I completely reinstalled my system.
 Then I cursed myself for not taking notes on the different elements that make up my development environment before doing so.

-Setting up a new development environment is something that happens quite often in our industry, whether you are starting a new job and your employer provides you with a new machine to work on, or whether you are a beginner diving into the world that is Web development.
+Setting up a new development environment is something that happens quite often in our industry, whether you are starting a new job and your employer provides you with a new machine to work on, or whether you are a beginner diving into the world that is <mark>Web development</mark>.
-You can also write code blocks here!

 ## Installing Node.js